koalaman/shellcheck/shellcheck.1.md

     applications.
 ShellCheck's json is compact and contains only the bare minimum.
 Tabs are counted as 1 character.

-        [
         {
+          comments: [
+            {
               "file": "filename",
               "line": lineNumber,
               "column": columnNumber,
               "level": "severitylevel",
               "code": errorCode,
               "message": "warning message"
             },
             ...
           ]
+        }

 **json**

-:   This is a legacy version of the **json1** format, with a tab stop
+:   This is a legacy version of the **json1** format.
+It's a raw array of
-    of 8 instead of 1.
+    comments, and all offsets have a tab stop of 8.

 **quiet**